 2016 is the year that I have been fortunate enough to be working as a product manager within the technology & startup space for a decade.
 During this time I have had the opportunity to work on a variety of products and business models, operate in a range of different markets (both developing and developed, direct to consumer as well as b2b), and worked alongside some absolutely phenomenal people along the way.

-In the last few years however, as product management has become more understood, applicable, and visible within the technology landscape - I feel there has been almost a hockey stick level of growth in people who are interested in becoming PM's.
+In the last few years however, as product management as a role has become more understood, applicable, and visible within the tech industry - I feel there has been almost a hockey stick level of growth in people who are interested in the PM career path.
 As more than a few people have now approached me wanting to learn (1) whether they would be a good fit for the role and (2) what they should / could develop to make themselves stronger PM's - I thought it would be best to gather some of my favorite resources into a single post that I could point people to.

 Note: None of these links are to articles that I have written myself!
 Given that there are plenty of resources already available, instead of adding just another article to the mix - I thought it would be more useful to curate some of the most helpful and orienting literature and media already out there.
 Enjoy!